-- Develop and recommend a balanced budget that maintains service levels; - Position for multi-year return to pre pandemic revenue levels; - Continue to make progress on Strategic Priorities identified by the Town Council; and - Identify opportunities to enhance service delivery through new revenue sources, technology, and open government.
+- Develop and recommend a balanced budget that maintains service levels; - Position for multi-year return to pre pandemic revenue levels; - Continue to make progress on Strategic Priorities identified by the Town Council; - Identify opportunities to enhance service delivery through new revenue sources, technology, and open government; and - Prepare for addressing future deficits in the event new revenue sources do not materialize.

-As shown in the chart below, the Proposed Budget is largely funded by the General Fund (73.9%).
+As shown in the chart below, the Proposed Budget is largely funded by the General Fund (68%).